Peaches are the fruit I look most forward to in the summertime! Well, I guess I have to add in strawberries, cherries and nectarines as well.

 Peaches are the perfect summer fruit, sadly their growing season is short.
-There are three options:
+There are five options:

 - You enjoy them in the summer and that is the end of them